apos/rapid-bulky-wshc-by-apos/README.md

 - 7 hour 3d print (Prusa MKS3 Quality 0.2mm, 15% infill, no support)+ 45 minutes for caps

 Cables
-- You can save a lot of time, when you use preconfigured cables with already have preconfigured dupont connectors (2 / 4 / 5 in a row).
+- You can save a lot of time, when you use preconfigured cables with Dupont connectors (2 / 4 / 5 in a row).
 E.g. crimping takes the most of time.
 - Crimping is way more better than welding

 #### Classroom project